Large-scale density and velocity field reconstructions with neural networks: Discussion and conclusions

-We needed more samples to train the \Ae\ for velocity reconstructions compared to density.
-This could be due to the longer coherence length of velocity fields, implying larger scale modes contribute more to the MSE for velocity compared to density.
-Thus to compensate for the fewer large-scale modes, more training samples are needed.
+We needed more samples to train the \Ae\ for {the} velocity reconstructions compared to {the} density.
+This could be due to the longer coherence length of velocity fields, implying {that large-}scale modes contribute more to the MSE for {the} velocity compared to {the} density.
+Thus, to compensate for the fewer large-scale modes {per sample}, more training samples are needed.

 We demonstrated that the \Ae\ can handle partially masked observations, despite the fact that each individual \Ae\ layer applies a translationally invariant convolution or pooling operation.
-This is in line with previous findings that sufficiently deep convolutional NNs can learn features that break translational invariance, such as a mask, by exploiting boundary effects \citep{semih_kayhan_translation_2020}).
+This is in line with previous findings that sufficiently deep convolutional NNs can learn features that break translational invariance, such as a mask, by exploiting boundary effects \citep{semih_kayhan_translation_2020}.
 For the density reconstruction, the MSEs of \Ae\ and WF inside the masked region are comparable.
 For the velocity reconstruction, however, the \Ae\ MSE stays below the WF MSE for more than $15 \, \hmpc$ into the mask.
 This difference is due to the larger correlation length of the velocity field compared to the density field.

 It should be emphasized that a NN can only faithfully capture the information encoded in the mock training data.
 Since the \Ae\ relies on training sets and otherwise is generally unaided by theoretical assumptions, it is particularly important to generate as realistic mock data as possible.
-A caveat of the current work is that the mocks are based on 2LPT, which is reasonable for modelling dynamics on mildly non-linear scales, but does not allow the identification of halos and hence galaxies inside the simulation.
-However, the 2LPT is sufficient for our purposes here of preliminary assessment the \Ae\ for the reconstruction of 3D fields and clarifying the connection to the mean posterior and WF estimators.
+A caveat of the current work is that the mocks are based on 2LPT, which is reasonable for modelling dynamics on mildly nonlinear scales, but does not allow the identification of halos and hence galaxies inside the simulation.
+Therefore, the observed galaxy number counts in our mocks are obtained by simply selecting a random subset of dark matter particles, which produces realistic galaxy number densities including Poisson noise, but does not account for galaxy bias.
+Although galaxy bias will affect the MSE values of the AE and the WF, we do not expect it to change the conclusions of the present paper.
+In fact, realistic galaxy biasing adds complexity to the mapping between observed and underlying fields, which further motivates the \Ae\ as a reconstruction tool.
+The employed simplified mocks are sufficient for our purposes here of preliminary assessing the \Ae\ for the reconstruction of 3D fields and clarifying the connection to the mean posterior and WF estimators.